What is move management

 Simplify request process

-Automate the move request process: Implement a centralised system for submitting and tracking move requests.
+Automate the move request process: Implement a centralized system for submitting and tracking move requests.
 Use automation tools within the system to handle routine tasks such as request approvals, status updates and scheduling.
 Automation can streamline workflows and reduce the administrative burden on your team.

-Centralising communication
+Centralizing communication

 Establish a dedicated team or contact: Set up a dedicated team or designate a key contact person to oversee all aspects of the move.
 This team should be responsible for coordinating between departments, managing logistics and addressing any issues that arise during the move.